Julian/lean.nvim/README.rst

       -- so you can use the I/i keybindings to manually trigger these lean3 = { mouse_events = false },

+      ft = {
         -- What filetype should be associated with standalone Lean files?
         -- Can be set to "lean3" if you prefer that default.
         -- Having a leanpkg.toml or lean-toolchain file should always mean -- autodetection works correctly.
+        default = "lean",

+        -- A list of patterns which will be used to protect any matching -- Lean file paths from being accidentally modified (by marking the -- buffer as `nomodifiable`).
-      ft = { default = "lean" },
+        nomodifiable = {
+            -- by default, this list includes the Lean standard libraries, -- as well as files within dependency directories (e.g. `_target`) -- Set this to an empty table to disable.
+        }
+      },

       -- Abbreviation support
       abbreviations = {